mommys-little-hacker/epicgames-test/README.md

 statsite :)

 As for the script itself I would have split it two pieces:
-- A [propagetor script](source/q2/propagetor.sh) that takes a list of hosts and installs to cron ...
+- A [propagator script](source/q2/propagetor.sh) that takes a list of hosts and installs to cron...
-- A [reporter script](source/q2/reporter.sh) that collects metrics on site and reports them directly to backend
+- ... a [reporter script](source/q2/reporter.sh) that collects metrics on site and reports them directly to backend.

-The first script is designed to copy the script and add it to cron in a single SSH connection.
+The first script is designed to copy the reporter script and add it to cron in a single SSH connection.

 ## Question 3
 Given the same scenario from question 2, how do you know the statsd service is